mantissa-/RandoMesh/README.md

 # RandoMesh
-A Blender addon to add rendomized geometry to any mesh
+A Blender addon to add randomized geometry to any mesh